Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Message-passing GNNs and Analyses

-where $v_i \leadsto v_j$ denotes any walk from node $v_i$ to $v_j$ and $\mathcal{S}(\cdot)$ is an arbitrary real-valued function. \end{definition} Typical examples of walk-based proximities include the shortest distance~\citep{you2019position}, the high-order proximities (a sum of walks weighted by their lengths)~\citep{zhang2018arbitrary}, and random walk probabilities~\citep{klicpera2019predict}. \begin{theorem} Existing permutation-equivariant GNNs cannot preserve any walk-based proximity.\footnote{Proposition~1 in~\citep{you2019position} can be regarded as a special case of Theorem~\ref{thm:walksim} using the shortest distance proximity.} \end{theorem} The formulation and proof of the theorem are given in Appendix~\ref{sec:walksim}.
-Since walk-based proximities are rather general and widely adopted in graph analytical tasks such as link prediction, the theorem shows that the existing permutation-equivariant GNNs cannot handle these tasks well.
+where $\left\{v_i \leadsto v_j\right\}$ represents the set of walks from node $v_i$ to $v_j$ and $\mathcal{S}(\cdot)$ is a real-valued function.
+The length of a walk-based proximity is the maximum length of all the walks of the proximity. \end{definition} Typical examples of walk-based proximities include the shortest distance~\cite{you2019position}, the high-order proximities (a sum of walks weighted by their lengths)~\cite{zhang2018arbitrary}, and random walk probabilities~\cite{klicpera2019predict}.